skabbi/Simple-GraphQL-Stitching-Example/README.md

 $ node gateway.js
 => Server ready at http://localhost:3000/
 ```
 Then in your browser:
 &nbsp;&nbsp;&nbsp;&nbsp; the URL "http://localhost:3000/" will show you a GraphQL client for the gateway.
-&nbsp;&nbsp;&nbsp;&nbsp; the URL "http://localhost:3001/" will show you a GraphQL client for the Author service
+&nbsp;&nbsp;&nbsp;&nbsp; the URL "http://localhost:3001/" will show you a GraphQL client for the Author service.
-&nbsp;&nbsp;&nbsp;&nbsp; the URL "http://localhost:3002/" will show you a GraphQL client for the Book service
+&nbsp;&nbsp;&nbsp;&nbsp; the URL "http://localhost:3002/" will show you a GraphQL client for the Book service.

 The gateway allows you to get information about authors and book in a single query,
 even though the Author and Book services do now offer information about each other.